(Wednesday 13th - Monday 18th February 2019)

 This is always one of our most sought after tours as it's a fantastic way to experience a truly unique motor sport event.
 With our Escorted Tour we will take you to the very best of the spectacular high-speed action with visits to the Super Special Stage, Shakedown, Service Area, Ceremonial Start and several of the Rally Stages where the cars will reach speeds approaching 200km/h on the snow and ice!

-In the evening there will be a transfer to the Ceremonial Start & the popular Super-Special Stage in Karlstad where almost all of the track including the bridge/jump can be seen from the spectator vantage points.
+In the afternoon there will be a transfer to the Ceremonial Start & the popular Super-Special Stage in Karlstad where almost all of the track including the bridge/jump can be seen from the spectator vantage points.
 The stage is held in the dark but floodlighting around the arena helps create a fantastic atmosphere for this first competitive stage.

 At the end of the day we will return to the warmth of our hotel in Arvika to catch up on all the days action & swap stories over a cold beer, a hot meal or maybe a hotter still sauna!